mahdizmni/writings/content/posts/DP_nfl.md

 ---
-title: "Differential Privacy and no free lunch theorem"
+title: "Differential Privacy and No Free Lunch Theorem"
 date: "2024-11-18"
 description: "DP and no free lunch theorem"
 tags: ["Privacy", "Statistics"]